 #4 Building a Conducive Work Environment

-It is people who build an office ambiance.
-This ambiance is an intangible asset of an organization.
+It is people who build an office ambience.
+This ambience is an intangible asset of an organization.
 Places with people, who are emotionally intelligent and have a positive attitude will always be more productive and amiable.

 #5 Increasing Your Likeability